Tag: Balthus

 Balthus: Cats and Girls—Paintings and Provocations explores the origins and permutations of the French artist’s focus on felines and the dark side of childhood.
 Balthus’s lifelong fascination with adolescence resulted in his most iconic works: girls on the threshold of puberty, hovering between innocence and knowledge.
 In these pictures, Balthus mingles intuition into his young sitters’ psyches with an erotic undercurrent and forbidding austerity, making them some of the most powerful depictions of childhood and adolescence committed to canvas.

 That’s a very Humbert Humbert sort of take.
 It frames the girls as budding prostitutes, gradually learning how to lure men.
-It also frames them as being all about sexuality and nothing … Read the rest
+It also frames them as being all about sexuality and nothing else, when in fact it’s Balthus who is leering at them.

 What is art?
 How do we know, how does anyone know?
 Does it become art when it’s framed and hung in a museum?